Horyus/vort_x/docs/contracts_dispatchers.md

 Ex: You can't have two `SimpleStorage` instances with the alias `@default`, but you can have one `SimpleStorage` instance and one `SimpleMath` instance both with the `@default` alias.

 If `permanent` is provided, it only means that this spec will stay in the store even if the store resets itself.

+If `balance` is provided, it will also add this contract address to the `accounts` section.

 The best usage example of `loadContractInstance` is in the [**Starting ethvtx section**](/ethvtx/docs/starting_ethvtx#manual)